chenhbzl/UserAgentSpider/README.md

 # UserAgentSpider
-It grabs all kinds of browser user agent string.
+It grabs all kinds of browser user agent string from [http://www.useragentstring.com/pages/All/](http://www.useragentstring.com/pages/All/).